kylef/changelog/Specification.md

 ## 1.0.0 (2016-01-09)
 ```

-A version may also contain a short summary.
+A release may also contain a short summary.

 ```markdown
 ## 1.0.0 (2016-01-09)